 Once an applicant is admitted to Odessa College and registers for classes, that person's file becomes part of the permanent Odessa College file.
 The student may continue to register for credit classes from one semester to the next unless the student becomes ineligible for scholastic, financial or disciplinary reasons.
-Students who return to OC after not enrolling for one or more semesters must verify accuracy of their address and other contact information, reaffirm residency status for tuition purposes, and supply appropriate transcripts if the student has attended any other college or university since last attending Odessa College.
+Students who return to OC after not enrolling for one or more semesters are responsible for verifying accuracy of their address and other contact information, reaffirming residency status for tuition purposes, and supplying appropriate transcripts if the student has attended any other college or university since last attending Odessa College.